CROSS STREETS: BROADWAY & MONTROSE

 1030 North Clark Street, Suite 300, Chicago, Illinois, 60610, Phone: 312.944.6270, Fax: 312.944.3759

-• 21’ ceilings with overhead mechanicals, concrete floors with garage below provides easy access for plumbing
+All spaces have 21’ ceilings with overhead mechanicals, concrete floors with garage below provides easy access

-Commercial co-tenants include PNC Bank, AT&T Wireless, CorePower Yoga, Hair Cuttery, Subway,
+Commercial co-tenants include PNC Bank, AT&T Wireless, CorePower Yoga, Subway, and WeightWatchers.

 Location: Located at the NW corner of Broadway and Montrose, Wilson Yard is the southern gateway and the